openjdk/jdk/doc/hotspot-style.md

-* Allow `typename` in template template parameter ([n4051](http://wg21.link/n4051)) &mdash; template template parameters are barely used (if at all) in HotSpot, but there's no reason to artificially disallow this syntactic regularization in any such uses.
+* Allow `typename` in template template parameter ([n4051](http://wg21.link/n4051)) &mdash; template template parameters are barely used (if at all) in HotSpot, but there's no reason to artificially forbid this syntactic regularization in any such uses.

-## Excluded Features
+## Forbidden Features

 ### Structured Bindings